cgroll/copula_theory/README.md

     <a name="refs"></a>

-Add the respective place where the citation should appear, add the following internal link (of course, with the respective citation key):
+At the respective place where the citation should appear, add the following internal link (of course, with the respective citation key):

     [[Joe14]](#refs).